--Screening of children for symptoms of obstructive sleep apnea (Sleep Medicine 2000)
+-Screening children for obstructive sleep apnea symptoms

-- Subjective assessment of daytime sleepiness in children
+-Assessing daytime sleepiness in children

--Widely used in published research studies from around the world
+-Widely used in published research studies

-- Has been translated into several other languages
+-Already translated into several languages